Skip to content

 For a pre-concert dinner, head to locals favourite Michelin recommended Ox Club, located in a former 20th Century textile mill and perfect if you’re going to Headrow House for music, as it’s in the same building.
 Ox Club showcases the best of seasonal, Yorkshire produce, most of which is cooked on their solid-fuel grill.

-For cocktails afterwards, let yourself be wowed by dry ice and an extensive drinks menu at the Alchemist, which you’ll find in Trinity shopping centre and there’s one on the newly pedestrianised Greek Street.
+For cocktails afterwards, let yourself be wowed by dry ice and an extensive drinks menu at The Alchemist, which you’ll find in Trinity Leeds shopping centre and there’s one on the pedestrianised Greek Street.

 Day 2: